 There are many historical ghosts in Berlin, but today it’s a prosperous and dynamic city.
 A city that, none the less, remembers its troubled past.

 If you want to discover Berlin’s unrivalled bohemian scenes then head to Kreuzberg.
 It’s an achingly cool part of the city in the former West.
-If you want to feel the bohemia of the former East then head to Friedrichshain right on the now invisible border.
+If you want to feel the bohemia of the former East head to Friedrichshain on the now invisible border.
 In 1989 you’d have seen a wall and Soviet gloom.
 Today you’ll see hipsters on skateboards.
 Things can change quickly, especially in a city like Berlin.

 Day 9: Berlin